saeed-setayesh/node-interview-questions/README.md

-# javascript-quiz

-# This is my Javascript code challenge
+node interview code challenge

-# Node Version 18.13
+- Node Version 18.13

-# For Running the tests: node 1.1.js
+- For Running:
+  - first, install the latest version of the node
+  - cd Project Folder and then node 1.1.js